bytescout/pdf-co-api-samples/PDF Text Search API/JavaScript/PDF Text Search from File (Node js)/README.md

-## How to PDF text search API in JavaScript and PDF.co Web API

-### This tutorial will show how to PDF text search API in JavaScript

-This sample source code below will demonstrate you how to PDF text search API in JavaScript.
-What is PDF.co Web API?
-It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
-Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.
-It can help you to PDF text search API in your JavaScript application.
+## How to PDF text search API in JavaScript using PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+Can also generate barcodes and read barcodes from images, scans and pdf.

-This code snippet below for PDF.co Web API works best when you need to quickly PDF text search API in your JavaScript application.
-In order to implement the functionality, you should copy and paste this code for JavaScript below into your code editor with your app, compile and run your application.
-Use of PDF.co Web API in JavaScript is also explained in the documentation included along with the product.

-You can download free trial version of PDF.co Web API from our website to see and try many others source code samples for JavaScript.

 ## REQUEST FREE TECH SUPPORT